maksimryndin/goral/README.md

 With this configuration System service will create following sheets:
 * basic: with general information about the system (boot time, memory, cpus, swap, number of processes)
-* network: for every network interface number of bytes read/written since the previous measurement, total read/written
+* network: for every network interface number of bytes read/written _since the previous measurement_, total read/written
-* top_disk_read - process which has read the most from disk since the previous measurement
+* top_disk_read - process which has read the most from disk _during the last second_
-* top_disk_write - process which has written the most to disk since the previous measurement
+* top_disk_write - process which has written the most to disk _during the last second_
 * top_cpu - process with the most cpu time during the last second
-* top_memory - process with the most memory usage during the last second
+* top_memory - process with the most memory usage _during the last second_
 * top_open_files (for Linux only) - among the processes with the same user as goral (!) - process with the most opened files
 * for every process with name containing one of the substrings in `names` - a sheet with process info.
-Note: the first match is used so plan accordingly a unique name for your binary.
+Note: the first match (_case sensitive_) is used so plan accordingly a unique name for your binary.
 * for every mount in `mounts` - disk usage and free space.

-System service doesn't require root privileges to collect the above telemetry.
+System service doesn't require root privileges to collect the telemetry.
-Cpu usage percent may be more than 100% if it is a multi-core machine as that cpu usage is a combined estimate.
+For a process a cpu usage percent may be [more than 100%](https://blog.guillaume-gomez.fr/articles/2021-09-06+sysinfo%3A+how+to+extract+systems%27+information) in a case of a multi-threaded process on several cores. `memory_used` by process is a [resident-set size](https://www.baeldung.com/linux/resident-set-vs-virtual-memory-size).

 If there is an error while collecting system info, it is sent via a configured messenger or via a default messenger of General service.